Statement on COVID-19 Symptom Study app

 Health data has a vital role to play in the fight against COVID-19.

-With over 2 million subscribers, there is huge potential in the data currently being collected via the popular COVID-19 Symptom Tracker app, developed by King’s College London and ZOE.
+With over 2 million subscribers, there is huge potential in the data currently being collected via the popular COVID-19 Symptom Study app, developed by King’s College London and ZOE.

 We greatly welcome the opportunity to securely host these data on the accredited SAIL Databank in order to assist UK efforts to enable the ethical and safe use of these sensitive data for public benefit.